Looking for the best things to do in Santiago, Chile?

 If you want to know where the cool kids hang out in Santiago, it’s the bohemian quarter of Bellavista.
 It’s where one of the most famous residents of Santiago, poet Pablo Neruda, lived in his home, La Chascona.

 In this neighborhood, you’ll also see some beautiful and colorful old houses.
 Wander the tree-lined streets and just take it all in.
-On the weekends, there is a crafts market with checking out.
+On the weekends, there is a crafts market worth checking out.

 Central Market (Mercado Central)